Cross Country Chase Predictions, Betting Tips, Odds & Trends (Cheltenham 2023 - DAY 2)

 Who is the leading jockey in the Cross Country Chase?

 The most successful jockey in the history of the Cross Country Chase is Nina Carberry, who has ridden four winners in the race.
-Keith Donoghue has won three of the last five renewals of this race on Tiger Roll.
+Keith Donoghue has won three of the last seven renewals of this race (two with Tiger Roll).
 Davy Russell has won the race twice overall, and placed three times also from 11 rides.

 Who is the leading trainer in the Cross Country Chase?

-The most successful trainer in the history of the Cross Country Chase is Enda Bolger, with five winners.
-Gordon Elliott has four wins (courtesy of Tiger Roll, Cause of Causes and Delta Work) and five placings from 15 runners.
+The most successful trainer in the history of the Cross Country Chase are Enda Bolger and Gordon Elliott, with five winners.
+The latter has won the last two renewals courtesy of Delta Work and also has five placings from 15 runners.